css-materials/course-site/content/faq/readings/index.md

 ## Required textbook

 The main textbook for this course is [R for Data Science](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham.
-There is a 2nd edition of the course that has been recenty released .We will be using both (both online and free).
+There is also a 2nd edition of this book (released in Summer 2023).
+We will be using both (online and free).

   > Completing the exercises in the book?
 No official solution manual exists, but several can be found online (for the 1st edition of the book).
 I recommend [this version by Jeffrey B. Arnold](https://jrnold.github.io/r4ds-exercise-solutions/).
 Your exact solutions may vary, but these can be a good starting point.